 Aspire Behavioral Care acts in accordance with the professional and ethical standards set forth in the Behavior Analyst Certification Board’s Guidelines for Responsible Conduct.

 Although our relationship involves very personal interactions and discussions, we need you to realize that we have a professional relationship rather than a social one.
 According to our professional code of ethics, it is not acceptable for RBTs/therapists or BCBAs to accept gifts or meals and cannot attend family or site events such as birthday parties, weddings, funerals, religious services, etc., unless doing so explicitly for the purpose of providing assessment, or treatment during those events, and has been approved in advance.
 If an employee does an outing with a client they are responsible for their own transportation and cannot transport clients in their own vehicle.
-If, at any time and for any reason you are dissatisfied with our clinical relationship, please do not hesitate to discuss the situation Aspire Behavioral Care’s Executive Director 719.822-3634.
+If, at any time and for any reason you are dissatisfied with our clinical relationship, please do not hesitate to discuss the situation Aspire Behavioral Care’s Clinical Director 719.822-3634.
 If we are ever unable to resolve any clinical/ethical issues, you may report these to the:

 Behavior Analyst Certification Board, Inc.

 1705 Metropolitan Boulevard, Suite 102